drithinamineni/petadoption-dbs/README.md

 - View registered adopters
 - Submit adoption requests
 - Approve requests and mark pets as adopted
+- Medical Records for each pet
+- Bar graph analytics showing which breed and what age are most likely to be adopted

 ## Technologies Used
 - Java 17